lleather/sdm_tutorial_utah/README.md

 Do not download the repository to your Downloads folder!
 Make sure to download the repository to your desktop, documents folder, or other location.

-Once you have downloaded the folder, unzip it, and click to open the file sdum_tutorial_utah.Rproj.
+Once you have downloaded the folder, unzip it, and click to **open the file sdm_tutorial_utah.Rproj**.
+This open the R project, or project workspace.

+Then, click to open the **sdm_tutorial_utah.Rmd**-- this is the file we will be working from for the workshop.

 ## Additional resources